 I am also an Editorial Assistant for Ethnobiology Letters (EBL) of the Society for Ethnobiology.
-At Washington State University, I serve as a senator and a legislative committee member for the Graduate and Professional Student Association and the treasurer and webmaster for the Anthropology Graduate Organization.
-I also serve as a Government Affairs Network State Representative (GANSR) of the Society for American Archaeology for Tennessee and am a legislative committee member for the Tennessee Council for Professional Archaeology.
+At Washington State University, I have served as the Director of Communications (2019–2020), a senator, and a legislative committee member for the Graduate and Professional Student Association.
+I was also the treasurer (2017–2019) and webmaster (2017–present) for the Anthropology Graduate Organization.
+I also currently serve as a Government Affairs Network State Representative (GANSR) of the Society for American Archaeology for Tennessee and am a legislative committee member for the Tennessee Council for Professional Archaeology.

 Department of Anthropology